It's time to change how we value teachers

 Funding for public education is an effort problem

 America’s public schools have a complex history.
 The US Constitution makes no mention of education — the tradition of free public education as a universal right emerged gradually and locally.
-Each state constitution has its own provisions, and local school districts remain powerful and central to this day.
+Each state constitution has its own provisions, and most implementation decisions are local.
 Most funding for public education comes from state funds, with the federal government providing a relatively small, routine portion.

-The Shanker Institute has consistently advocated for state education systems to be evaluated in the context of both their context and their capacity.
+The Shanker Institute has consistently advocated for state education systems to be evaluated in context.

-In order to support equitable access to education across the states, the Shanker Institute suggests a federal matching-fund model.
-The proposal would provide additional federal funding to help states and local school districts reach a national level of adequate funding.
+In order to boost funding effort and support equitable access to education across the states, the Shanker Institute has suggested the creation of federal matching funds.
+The proposal would provide additional federal funding to help states and local school districts reach a national level of adequate funding in context.
 To be eligible for this additional money, states would be required to spend a reasonable fair share of their economy on educating children.

 Meanwhile

-Short of a reinvention of federal funding for education, Linda Darling Hammond, Stanford Professor and President of the California Board of education, has suggested some targeted ideas to increase teacher salaries.
+Short of a reinvention of federal funding for education, Linda Darling Hammond, Stanford Professor and long-time President of the California Board of Education, has suggested some targeted ideas to increase teacher salaries.

-• Give teachers a refundable tax credit of $15,000 to work in high-needs schools and in early education.
-She says this would increase the “average K–12 teacher’s salary by 25% and the average preschool teacher’s salary by nearly 50%, lifting them out of near-poverty status.”
+• Give teachers a significant refundable tax credit to work in high-needs schools and in early education.
 Other teachers could receive tax credits based on how many students from low income homes attend their schools.

 • The federal government could offer matching grants for National Board certified teachers to work in high-needs schools.
 Right now, California offers $5,000 annually.